Community Involvement Volunteering

 If your application is successful, you’ll be invited to an informal meeting with a scheme coordinator.
 These meetings may be individual or as part of a group depending upon your availability.
 The purpose of the meeting is to provide you with an overview of the scheme and its aims, and to give you the opportunity to ask any questions that you might have.
 You may also have chance to meet some of the people you’ll be volunteering with.

-During the meeting the coordinator will discuss with you what you hope to achieve whilst volunteering, what sort of training and support you’ll need in order to meet your aims, how much time you wish to commit to the Environment Action Volunteer scheme, when and where you might be available to volunteer and what qualities and experiences you might be able to draw upon in support of your activities.
+During the meeting the coordinator will discuss with you what you hope to achieve while volunteering, what sort of training and support you’ll need in order to meet your aims, how much time you wish to commit to the Environment Action Volunteer scheme, when and where you might be available to volunteer and what qualities and experiences you might be able to draw upon in support of your activities.

-2. Basic training – giving you an overview and basic level of understanding of all the topics covered by the EAV scheme.
+- Basic training – giving you an overview and basic level of understanding of all the topics covered by the EAV scheme.

-3. Specialist training – giving you a foundation to develop an expertise in a chosen field of interest.
+- Specialist training – giving you a foundation to develop an expertise in a chosen field of interest.

-You can begin volunteering after completing your mandatory and basic training, but we will encourage you to choose a specialism to become a fully fledged Environment Action Volunteer.
+You can begin volunteering after completing your mandatory and basic training, but we will encourage you to choose a specialism to become a fully-fledged Environment Action Volunteer.

 Specialist topics include:

-• Garden Organic Master Composter training – You’ll learn about all things composting.
+- Garden Organic Master Composter training – You’ll learn about all things composting.
 Topics include how the process works, microorganisms, what you can and can’t put in a compost bin, the different types of compost bins available and how you should use your compost

-• Love Food Hate Waste adviser training – You’ll learn about the financial, social and environmental impact of food waste, why food waste happens in the home, and a range of strategies to help people reduce it
+- Love Food Hate Waste adviser training – You’ll learn about the financial, social and environmental impact of food waste, why food waste happens in the home, and a range of strategies to help people reduce it

-• Food waste prevention cooking classes / demonstration training (includes a Level 2 food hygiene qualification) – You’ll learn how to organise and run cooking classes teaching people to buy, prepare, cook and store food with minimal waste.
+- Food waste prevention cooking classes / demonstration training (includes a Level 2 food hygiene qualification) – You’ll learn how to organise and run cooking classes teaching people to buy, prepare, cook and store food with minimal waste.
 Your classes will be funded so you can run them at no cost to yourself or the people attending

-• Recycling and contamination training – The training covers in depth knowledge of the recycling system, what’s accepted in the kerbside recycling and how to present these items, contamination and the problems it causes and engagement tools available for volunteers to use
+- Recycling and contamination training – The training covers in depth knowledge of the recycling system, what’s accepted in the kerbside recycling and how to present these items, contamination and the problems it causes, and engagement tools available for volunteers to use

-• Environment and Carbon awareness – details TBC
+- Environment and Carbon awareness – details TBC

 The exact content of your specialist training will vary depending upon the type of volunteering you want to undertake (for example, we won’t train you how to run a cooking class if you don’t want to run cooking classes) and the skills and experience that you bring to the role.

 Once training is complete Environment Action Volunteers can choose when, where and how they volunteer, although we do suggest that a minimum of 30 hours’ volunteering are completed within 12 months of completing your mandatory training.
-This is so that you have opportunity to practice what you have learnt in the training.
+This is so that you have opportunity to practice and consolidate what you have learnt .
 Scheme co-coordinators will communicate volunteering opportunities to appropriately qualified volunteers by email.
 Volunteers are also expected to take a degree of responsibility for generating opportunities themselves.
 Environment Action Volunteers are expected to actively engage other people with appropriate messages and resources whenever opportunities arise.
 For example, this could entail approaching a local school and offering to do an assembly, organising to run a stall at a local event, writing an article for a local newsletter, posting something on social media, or simply chatting to a neighbour about their recycling.

-Each month you’ll be asked to feed back your activities to a scheme coordinator.
+Each month you’ll be asked to feed-back your activities to a scheme coordinator.
 The information you provide will be added to your personal volunteering log.
 Information from all Environment Action Volunteer logs is collated periodically and used to help measure the impact that the scheme is having in Leicestershire.